 Mining projects in Colombia rejected by popular vote initiated by social movements

-On 27 March, 2017, the residents of the Cajamarca region of Colombia, decided by a democratic popular vote to reject a mining project that threatens an environmentally protected rural area in their region.
+On 27 March, 2017, the residents of the Cajamarca region of Colombia, decided by a democratic popular referendum to reject a mining project that threatens an environmentally protected rural area in their region.

-The popular vote, permitted by the Constitution of Colombia, asked residents of the town of Cajamarca whether or not they were in favor of mining projects and activities taking place in their town.
+The referendum, a figure recognized by the Constitution of Colombia, asked residents of the town of Cajamarca whether or not they were in favor of mining projects and activities taking place in their town.
 The result showed that 6,165 residents voted No, while 76 voted Yes.
 There were also 14 null votes, and 41 unchecked ballots, making a total of 6,296 voters.
 Once 5,438 votes were confirmed, the threshold needed to make this vote binding was met.

 Based on the fundamental rights of participation, and by applying the popular vote as a democratic method, the residents of Cajamarca expressed their rejection of La Colosa mining project that the multinational company Anglogold Ashanti plans to carry out in this protected region.